mustafamunawar/docs/typescript-help/ts-notes.md

 then we can use Point any place we wanted `{x: number; y: number; z: number}` . note that the question mark in "z?" means that z is optional.
 The TS will not raise error if it does not see z in Point type objects.
+Note by convention type aliases are capitalized (e.g. Point not point).

 ### Interface